 Keep yarn balls untangled

-This is easier said than done, but taking a few moments to rearrange your yarn each time you change colors will save you hours of aggravation in the long run.
+This is easier said than done, but taking a few moments to rearrange your yarn each time you change colours will save you hours of aggravation in the long run.
 You know what they say...

 Prevent puckers